 If your teen has lost desire to hang out with friends, has difficulty concentrating or remembering, loses appetite, or can’t seem to go to sleep at night, you may write it off as normal teenage behavior.
 However, if these or other anti-social behaviors continue for any length of time, it may indicate a more serious issue.
 Teenagers with depression are often times categorized as “just going through changes” or being “overly hormonal,” but when the sadness and retraction do not go away within a few weeks, it is more likely your teenager is suffering from depression and may not know how to cope.
+Depression in teens is more common than you might think.
+Wilderness therapy at Trails Carolina can help.

 How do you decipher between normal developmental behavior in teenagers and teenagers with depression?